maxforums/maxforums.org/README.md

 ## Contributing

-If you would like to get involved, post your thoughts in the `#maxforums-org` channel of the [Maxforums Discord](https://discord.com/invite/b9Qbqfe).
-Contact a `@Moderator` directly if you'd like to discuss being added as a code contributor to this repository.
+If you would like to get involved, post your thoughts in the `#maxforums-org` channel of the [Maxforums Discord](https://discord.com/invite/b9Qbqfe) or open a Pull Request.